isoopod/PakNet/docs/Usage.md

 ```

 ### Bulk Protection
-Setting up `OnRateLimited` and other security logic individually for each remote can quickly become tedious.
+Setting up `OnRateLimited` and other security events individually for each remote can quickly become tedious.
 Instead, you can apply protections to an entire namespace at once by iterating over it.

 When iterating a mounted namespace, only remotes are returned — so you don't need to worry about filtering out extra entries like `Signal`.